-It was about four years ago and I was exhausted.
+It was the fall of 2006 and I was exhausted.
 I had recently come back from a trip to Australia.
 My intention was to spend time with a good friend and rejuvenate.
 The spending time with a good friend part was great.
 The rejuvenation part didn’t last long.

 My vacation buzz quickly wore off and before long I was back at work.
 I felt the weight of the world on my shoulders.
 Later I would realize that I was actually the one putting it there.

 Because of my past experiences launching high-profile products at Yahoo!, I was asked to be on a newly formed team where that was part of our mission.
 Given the heavily matrixed organization we were in and the size of the projects we were given, it started to feel like trying to move entire mountains with a pinky.
 My team had experienced these challenges before, only this time I was getting burned out after years of trying to ‘move the needle’ and putting everything I had into high priority projects at the company.

 I found myself dreaming about my next vacation.
 Peru, Iceland, India…where to go next?
 Only I wasn’t there.
 I was here, smack dab in the middle of the matrix working harder than ever before.
 I was working on the newest of the new projects and simply pushing on through to the next vacation.
 Wash, rinse, repeat.